 Start your impact journey

 Read chapter 1 of The Impactful Academic for free.

 What is impact?

 Impact is all about change: change of practice, policy, health outcomes; money generated or saved.
 Impact is about positive change for your stakeholders.

 "An effect on, change or benefit to the economy, society, culture, public policy or services, health, the environment or quality of life, beyond academia."

 "The contribution that research makes to the economy, society, environment or culture, beyond the contribution to academic research."

 Introducing Impact Services

 Supporting a culture of impact – championing impact literacy.

-If you'd like more information on Impact Services, please register your interest using this form.
+If you'd like to book a free demonstration of our service, or join our community emails covering impact topics and information on Impact Services, please register your interest using this form.